 - There's a bug in the OpenGL backend which means we don't rasterize the black rectangle correctly at 1xIR.
 This doesn't affect the D3D backend for reasons which we haven't figured out yet. neobrain is looking into it.

 - Anything other than 1xIR not working is a consequence of the fact that higher IR levels aren't accurate emulation: if we pretend the resolution is twice as high, the top left corner of the rectangle is at (1, 1), and that simply doesn't cover the corner of the screen.
 It might be possible to enhance 2xIR mode to deal with cases like this more gracefully, or we could use something game-specific like a cheat code, but it's a separate issue.

-#43 Updated by NeoBrainX almost 5 years ago
+#43 Updated by NeoBrainX over 8 years ago